-We anticipate that ~12 S/RR-R&D studies may be supported throughout the fiscal year across all focus areas, although this number will fluctuate depending on available funding and number of proposals submitted.
-If deemed of sufficient quality and promise, S/RR may be considered for follow-on funding in the next FY.
+We anticipate that up to ~ 12 S/RR-R&D studies may be supported throughout the fiscal year across all focus areas, although this number will fluctuate depending on available funding and number of proposals submitted.
 Projects with great student/postdoc involvement will be given priority, particularly those that could transition to a Student Fellows.

-CSES will organize CSES Focus Area Symposia in the September/October timeframe for presentation of all projects in a given focus area.
+CSES will organize a CSES Symposium at end of summer for presentation of all projects in a given focus area.
 Presentations and copies of any resulting proposals submitted need to be sent to CSES.